The Australian Blackball International Federation is the administrative body for the sport of blackball pool in Australia.

-Teams and individuals representing ACT, New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia will be participating in the 2020 National Championships to be hosted in Perth.
+Teams and individuals representing ACT, New South Wales, Queensland, South Australia, Tasmania, Northern Territory, Victoria and Western Australia are invited to participate.

-The rules of blackball pool were first sanction by the World Pool-Billiards Association in 2004.
+The rules of blackball pool were first sanction by the World Pool-Billiard Association in 2004.

 It is a form of 8ball pool which is of course American in origin.